MarijkeVM/REIDS/REIDSModel/Parallel/readme.txt

 *
-Run REIDS_Cluster.R on the items of the Line_Indexer.py. (batch file is REIDS.pbs).
+Run REIDS_Cluster.R on the items of the Line_Indexer.py. (batch script is REIDS.pbs).
 The computation time is approximately a day with the provided settings.
 Review the specified folders for saving and alter to your settings.

+*
+Concatenate the results with CreateOutput.R (batch script is CreateOutput.pbs)